Accelerating the pace of innovation in health care

 Personalized health care can mean many different things — everything from providers delivering care virtually to wearable devices enabling individualized management of chronic diseases such as diabetes.
 But when Jaime Murillo thinks about personalized care, he thinks about data.
 As senior vice president and chief medical officer of enterprise strategy & innovation for UnitedHealth Group, Murillo has an up-close view on how emerging data-driven AI and machine learning (ML) technologies can help clinicians zero in on the unique needs of specific member populations.

 "No two human beings are the same, but too often they are treated the same in a medical setting," Murillo says.
-He sees a future where clinicians have access to an AI-based algorithm that draws on various data streams — the patient’s own medical history, but also relevant demographic and SDOH-related data — to suggest the best treatment.
-"We can use AI-powered technology to make more personalized treatment recommendations more efficiently," he says.
+He sees a future where clinicians have more seamless access to that draws on various data streams — the patient’s own medical history, but also relevant demographic and SDOH-related data — to better inform next-best actions.

 Consider the pharmacy experience for members, as well as physicians, care providers and pharmacists.
 There are tools informed by data that help clinicians direct members to available lower-cost drugs and proactively push savings alerts to members so they’re aware of opportunities to save on prescriptions.